Neomoorea/obsidian-dagtags/README.md

 |---|---|
 | `DAGtags: Expand tag wildcards in the search field` | Does the same as pressing Enter.
 Useful as a fallback, or to bind to a hotkey. |

-## Limitations
+## Current limitations

 - **Descendants are included.** Native `tag:#A/B` also returns notes tagged `#A/B/anything`.
 Native search cannot exclude descendants, so `tag:#*/B` cannot either.
 - **The expansion is a snapshot.** The field shows the expanded query afterwards, so tags created later are not picked up until you retype the pattern.
+No live preview as you type either.
 - **Core search only.** Other search plugins, such as Omnisearch, are not supported yet.
 They rank tokenised text and have no `tag:` operator, so the same approach does not carry over directly.
 - **Relies on the search field's DOM.** If a future Obsidian version changes it, the Enter shortcut stops working and the command above remains as a fallback.